Free delivery on orders over €100

 Table of contents

 Almost everyone aged 18 or above has wisdom teeth.
-Not everyone gets four wisdom teeth that will emerge at the back of the mouth.
+Not everyone gets the same amount of teeth like four wisdom teeth that will emerge at the back of the mouth.
 About 25% of the Dutch are missing one or more molars.
 You may experience symptoms from your wisdom teeth.
 A toothache is a very annoying pain and can be caused by several factors.
 For instance, inflammation may have developed around the molar or your gums may have started to swell.
 If the symptoms persist, it is wise to see your dentist.
 He or she can possibly extract your wisdom teeth or give you tips on how to care for them.

 Wisdom teeth arise at the very back of your mouth.
 These molars will come through at the age of about 17 or 18, i.e. after puberty.
 Sometimes the molars do not come through at all or the growth of the molars lags behind due to too little space.
 About 25% of the Dutch are even missing one or more wisdom teeth.
 Missing these molars is not a problem and is usually hereditary.
 Unfortunately, it can also happen that your molars do not fully erupt or that you develop symptoms of these molars.